Cambridge can do better: Help us make our city fairer

 We are inviting local people to join the debate.
 Now is the time for radical and fresh thinking.

 Covid 19 has shown that we need to do much more to pull together and create well-being for all.

-To get us started we have published two reports:
+To get us started we have published three reports:

 Do you agree that we need to limit growth or must we expand the city to meet the increasing demand for more hi-tech industry?